No-Signaling in Steepest Entropy Ascent: A Nonlinear Non-local Non-equilibrium Quantum Dynamics of Composite Systems: [-15] The Local Structure of Dissipation in Composite-System SEA Dynamics

-We are now ready to introduce the last but not least essential ingredient of a general composite-system nonlinear QM, namely, the system's structure-dependent expressions of the separate contribution of each subsystem to the dissipative term of the equation of motion for the overall state $\rho$.
-As discussed above (and clearly recognized in the early SEA literature \cite{beretta_1985_quantuma,beretta_2005_nonlinear,beretta_2010_maximum}), the composite-system nonlinear evolution should reflect explicitly the internal structure of the system, essentially by declaring which subsystems are to be prevented from nonphysical effects such as signaling, exchange of energy, or build-up of correlations between non-interacting subsystems.
-In terms of the notation introduced above, the structure proposed in \cite{beretta_1985_quantuma,beretta_2010_maximum} for the dissipative term of the dynamics to be added to the usual Hamiltonian term is as follows
+We are now ready to introduce the final but essential ingredient of a general composite-system nonlinear QM or master equation.
+This involves the system's structure-dependent expressions, which determine how each subsystem contributes separately to the dissipative term in the equation of motion for the overall state, $\rho$.
+As discussed above---and recognized in early SEA literature~\cite{beretta_1985_quantuma,beretta_2005_nonlinear,beretta_2010_maximum}---the composite-system nonlinear evolution must explicitly reflect the internal structure of the system.
+This requires declaring which subsystems are to be protected from nonphysical effects such as signaling, the exchange of energy, or the build-up of correlations between non-interacting subsystems.
+Using the notation introduced earlier, the structure proposed in~\cite{beretta_1985_quantuma,beretta_2010_maximum} for the dissipative term, which supplements the usual Hamiltonian term, is given by